My Beautiful Dark Twisted Fantasy: Title and packaging

 The album's artwork, designed by George Condo, shows West being straddled on a couch by an armless winged female, who has fearsome features and a long, spotted tail.
 Both are nude, with West shown holding a beer.
+Bailey sees Condo's style for the cover as pop surrealist and Cubist and portraying "various aspects of West's album themes".
+He also asserts that its royal red colour is "symbolic of passion, love, anger, and, of course, blood", marked by the starkness.
 According to Vulture writer Dan Kois, the mythological figure straddling West is "a kind of fragment, between a sphinx, a phoenix, a haunting ghost, a harpy".
-The artwork was done at Condo's studio, after West visited for several hours and they listened to tapes of the rapper's music.
+The artwork was done at Condo's studio, after West visited for several hours and they listened to tapes of his music.
 Over the next few days, the painter designed eight or nine paintings for the album.
 Two of them were portraits of West: an extreme closeup, with mismatched eyes and four sets of teeth; a portrait showing his head, crowned and decapitated, placed sideways on a white slab, pierced by a sword.
-Condo also came up with a painting of a dyspeptic ballerina in a black tutu and a painting of only the crown and the sword in a grassy landscape.
-He made five covers, which were all included with the purchase of My Beautiful Dark Twisted Fantasy.
-A second cover containing painting of a ballerina was posted on the Amazon.com pre-order page.
+Condo also did a painting of a dyspeptic ballerina in a black tutu and one of the crown alongside the sword in a grassy landscape.
+He made five covers in total, which were all included with the purchase of My Beautiful Dark Twisted Fantasy.
+A second cover that contains a painting of a ballerina was posted on the Amazon.com pre-order page.
 The image was originally intended to be the cover art for "Runaway", but West used a photograph of a ballerina instead.
 Another painting, The Priest, was completed for the album by Condo, who described it as an attempt to bring depictions of religious figures into the modern world.